AsadiAhmad/Image-Classification-LDA-and-PCA/README.md

 <img src="/Pictures/BoxPlot-PCA.png"/>

 You can see better accuracy at LDA than the PCA method.
-Another conclusion we can get is look like when dimension reach a point like 9 to 25 dimension in PCA method our accuarcy does not grow much show that our method is reaching its highes point of accuracy after that maybe we have overfit and you can see the overfiting and underfiting results down here :
+Another conclusion we can get is look like when dimension reach a point like 9 to 25 dimension in PCA method our accuracy does not grow much show that our method is reaching its highest point of accuracy after that maybe we have overfit and you can see the overfitting and underfitting results down here :

 ### LDA Results Table